 Other Danger Areas

 Caution should be exercised in the sale of the following types of goods.
 All of them have their own safety standards when sold by traders and you should have them checked carefully before you even think about selling them.
-Prams and pushchairs.
-Paraffin heaters.
-Oil heaters.
+Prams and pushchairs. bikes, oil heaters.

 Whether you are a regular trader or not, you should be ready to co-operate with trading standards officers who may visit boot sales at any time to carry out inspections, give advice and investigate complaints.